signalfx/chef_install_configure_collectd/README.md

 ## Configure to send the metrics to SignalFx ##
 * Run the chef_install_configure_collectd::config-write_http recipe.
+* Users can use the default Ingest_host URL to send metrics to SignalFx Inc, but users have to fill your API TOKEN.
-* Users should rewrite attributes/default.rb defines their attributes.
+* If users want use your own ingest host URL or ingest host parameters, you should rewrite attributes/default.rb defines their attributes.
 Example:

 ```ruby
    default["write_http"]["Ingest_host"] = "YOUR_INGEST_HOST"